AishwaryaS9/Digitalxc-TaskManagementDashboard/SelfEvaluation.md

 • Introduce a more consistent file and folder structure for better maintainability.

+**6. Feature Improvements:**

+• **Advanced Task Management:** Add functionality for searching, filtering, and sorting tasks to improve usability and allow users to manage tasks more efficiently.

+• **Detailed Task View:** Implement a detailed view for individual tasks, providing comprehensive information such as task history, associated files, and comments.

+• **User Authentication:** Introduce secure user authentication, including features like registration, login, and role-based access control, to personalize and safeguard the user experience.

 ## Technology Rating

 • **React: 9/10** – Strong understanding of React fundamentals, hooks, and component architecture.
 Further exploration of performance optimization techniques and advanced integration patterns could enhance expertise.